vesoft-inc/nebula-docs/docs-1.1/nebula-exchange/use-exchange/ex-ug-import-json.md

   # Nebula Graph related configuration
   nebula: {
     address:{
-      # Specifies the IP addresses and ports of the Graph Service and the Meta Service of Nebula Graph
+      # Specifies the IP addresses and ports of the Graph Service and the Meta Service of Nebula Graph.
-      # If multiple servers are used, separate the addresses with commas,
+      # If multiple servers are used, separate the addresses with commas.
-      # "ip1:port,ip2:port,ip3:port"
+      # Format: "ip1:port,ip2:port,ip3:port"
       graph:["127.0.0.1:3699"]
       meta:["127.0.0.1:45500"]
     }
-    # Specifies an account that has the WriteData privilege in Nebula Graph and its password
+    # Specifies an account that has the WriteData privilege in Nebula Graph and its password.
     user: user
     pswd: password